 Other attendees

 Only members of the Committee have the right to attend committee meetings.
-However, the Chief Executive, Chief People Officer and the Associate Director – Human Resources have standing invitations to attend, except when their remuneration or performance is to be discussed.
+However, the Chief Executive and Chief People Officer have standing invitations to attend, except when their remuneration or performance is to be discussed.

 Other senior staff may be invited to attend for specific issues that do not involve their own remuneration and performance.